The WHY in Business Processes: Discovery of Causal Execution Dependencies: Our Method for Deriving Causal BP Overlays

-Compare the discovered process model (PDM) and the CBP models with respect to the three causal patterns: confounder, collider, and mediator.
-The comparison highlights the differences in terms of marking the \texttt{directly-follows} relations in the PDM as either causal or non-causal, and also adding additional causal execution dependencies missing in the PDM.
+Compare the discovered \chdeleted[id=del]{process model (PDM)}\chadded[id=add]{BP model} and the CBP models with respect to the three causal patterns: confounder, collider, and mediator.
+The comparison highlights the differences in terms of marking the \texttt{directly-follows} relations in the \chdeleted[id=del]{PDM}\chadded[id=add]{discovered BP} as either causal or non-causal, and also adding additional causal execution dependencies missing in the \chdeleted[id=del]{PDM}\chadded[id=add]{discovered BP}.
 All comparison results are merged into a new process perspective graph ($G_{result}$) that constitutes a causal discrepancy view.

-In accordance with the aforementioned requirements, the generation of a new view that highlights the discrepancies between the two models corresponding to the confounder pattern should conform to: R1 - highlighting the relationship $B \rightarrow C$ as not being causal, and adding $A \xrightarrow{c} C$, and R2 - highlighting the relationship $A \rightarrow B$ as also being causal.
-We formally elaborate the realization of step \#3 in our method (sec \ref{sec:method}) for the confounder pattern in algorithm~\ref{alg:sequential-structure-1}.
+\chadded[id=add]{Algorithm~\ref{alg:sequential-structure-1} applies to the case where the LiNGAM output DAG shows a confounder structure (i.e., being $A$ the confounder) while the PD algorithm discovers this structure as a sequence of $A \rightarrow B \rightarrow C$.} In accordance with the aforementioned requirements, the generation of a new view that highlights the discrepancies between the two models corresponding to the confounder pattern should conform to: R1 - highlighting the relationship $B \rightarrow C$ as not being causal, and adding $A \xrightarrow{c} C$, and R2 - highlighting the relationship $A \rightarrow B$ as also being causal.
+We formally elaborate the realization of step \#3 in our method (\chadded[id=add]{see} sec\chadded[id=add]{tion} \ref{sec:method}) for the confounder pattern in algorithm~\ref{alg:sequential-structure-1}.

 \algnewcommand\algorithmicforeach{\textbf{for each}} \algdef{S}[FOR]{ForEach}[1]{\algorithmicforeach\ #1\ \algorithmicdo}